-During the summer months, many residents from New York travel down to the New Jersey beaches of Point Pleasant, Long Beach Island or Asbury Park for weekend getaways or summer vacations.
-During a visit it is not uncommon for out-of-state residents to be unfamiliar with New Jersey state laws and as a result some make the mistake of having too much to drink before operating a motor vehicle.
+During the summer months, many residents from New York travel down to the New Jersey beaches of Point Pleasant, Long Beach Island or Asbury Park for weekend getaways and long summer vacations.
+It is not uncommon for out-of-state residents to be unfamiliar with New Jersey state laws and, as a result, make the mistake of having too much to drink before operating a motor vehicle.
 In New Jersey, any driver with a blood alcohol concentration (BAC) of 0.08% during a traffic stop will be charged with a DWI in violation of N.J.S.A.
 39:4-50.
 The DWI laws of New Jersey are some of most restrictive in this country and drivers who are convicted can expect expensive fines and suspension of their ability to drive in this state.
 For any driver from New York these penalties may not appear to be threatening especially if they do not have any intentions to return to New Jersey anytime soon.
-However it may come as a surprise to many that upon returning home their driving privileges in New York, have also been suspended.
+However, it may come as a surprise to many drivers that upon returning home their driving privileges in New York will also have been suspended.
 At Villani & Deluca our firm represents clients facing DWI convictions in Monmouth and Ocean County areas, which contain many of New Jersey's beaches.
-If while visiting the many beach towns of the Jersey Shore you are charged with a DWI our experienced traffic defense attorneys can make the difference in the consequences you face in your home state.
+If, while visiting the many beach towns of the Jersey Shore, you are charged with a DWI our experienced traffic defense attorneys can make the difference in the consequences you face in your home state.

 Why Your Driving Privileges Are Affected In Your Home State For An Out Of State Incident